 Test a Flow

-Work out issues with your flow by performing and evaluating test runs.
-A flow must meet the following criteria before it can run:
+Resolve issues with your flow by performing and evaluating test runs.
+A flow must have at least one trigger and flow step to run.

-When testing a flow, make sure that it is inactive to avoid accidental triggers on a flow that’s not yet ready to handle data.
+When testing a flow, set it to inactive to avoid accidental triggers on a flow that is not yet ready to handle data.

-You can determine if a flow is inactive based on the tag next to its name in the flow editor.
+To determine if a flow is inactive, reference the tag next to its name in the flow editor.

 Set a Flow to Inactive